 Chapel is viewed as an important part of the process of spiritual formation at GLCC.
-To encourage students to attend, they receive .5 credits for a grade of "satisfactory" in Chapel.
+Students receive .5 credits for a grade of "satisfactory" in Chapel.
 Chapel is regularly scheduled on Tuesday and Thursday and on occasion, on Wednesday (e.g. Missions Emphasis Week, Lectureship, etc.).